arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 consist of four or more vertices with the first and last coordinate pairs being equal.
 Coordinates of a Polygon are an array of linear ring coordinate arrays.
 The first element in the array represents the exterior ring.
 Any subsequent elements represent interior rings (holes within the surface.).

-A linear ring MUST follow the right-hand rule with respect to the area it bounds, i.e., exterior rings are counterclockwise, and holes are clockwise.
+- A linear ring may not be empty, a LineString needs at least three _distinct_ coordinates
+- Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct

 No Holes: